Performance Analysis Workshop Series 2023

 Rationale

-Our workshop aims to train the participants in performance tools.
-Instead of “flooding” the participants with pre-manufactured exercises out of the factory, we hope that each team not only gains skills but applies these skills immediately to their codes and gains insight.
+Our workshops aim to train the participants in performance tools.
+Instead of “flooding” the participants with pre-manufactured exercises out of the box, we hope that each team will not only acquire skills, but also immediately applies these skills to their codes.

-We do not cover GPUs at all.
-This will be covered by a different event or series if you are interested.
+We will not cover GPUs.
+These will be covered by a different event series and we will publish details once they become available.

-It is disappointing if you teach in front of an empty room.
-Therefore, we hope you can commit to attend all sessions.
-Furthermore, we prefer teams to participate, such that they can share insight, work together (which is way more fun) and it doesn’t hurt that much if one individual has to skip a session – the code will still be used with the tools discussed.
+It is disappointing to teach to an empty room.
+We therefore hope you can commit to attend all sessions.
+Our preference is to attend as a team, so insight can be shared – and working together is way more fun!
+Finally, if one team member has to skip a session, the code will still be used with all the tools discussed.

 Registration